joshHug/LeidenITP/labs/extra_exercises.md

 For info on complex numbers, see [wiki](https://en.wikipedia.org/wiki/Complex_number).
 Just skip this part of the exercise, if you did not get complex numbers with calculus.

-In the following exercises you can practise with complex numbers:
+In the following exercises, you can practice with complex numbers:

 - abs (easy -> hard)

 ## dictionaries

-In the following exercises you can practise with dictionaries:
+In the following exercises, you can practice with dictionaries:

 - dict (very easy)

 ## (helper) functions

-In the following exercises you can practise with (helper) functions:
+In the following exercises, you can practice with (helper) functions:

 - combine map and filter (medium -> very hard)
 - filter (easy -> very hard)